Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusTopic.md

 PS C:\> Remove-AzureRmServiceBusTopic -ResourceId "ARM id of the Topic to be deleted"
 ```

-Removes the topic provided thorugh ARM Id in $resourceid/string for -ResourceId parameter.
+Removes the topic provided through ARM Id in $resourceid/string for -ResourceId parameter.

 ## PARAMETERS